-1) A verbal warning: Further continuation of the poor behaviour could then be deemed defiance and dealt with accordingly.

-- 2) An apology and/or community service: Students can be requested to complete an appropriate amount of time serving the college community.
+- 1) A verbal warning: Further continuation of the poor behaviour could then be deemed defiance and dealt with accordingly. - 2) An apology and/or community service: Students can be requested to complete an appropriate amount of time serving the college community.
 This may be in the guise of a litter pick for example. - 3) Break time or Lunchtime Detention: Low-level disruption where a student has accrued three red-line behaviours, poor behaviour or a student arriving late to a lesson will result in a break time (maximum of 15 minutes) or lunchtime detention (maximum of 20 minutes). - 4) After College Detention (ACD): Will be given by staff and administered by a member of the department as per Departmental Policy.
 These detentions are given for failure to comply with simple College rules.
 Students being sent to the Reflection Room will automatically be issued with an ACD for the following evening.
 Usually, 24 hours' notice of an ACD is given, however in some cases students may be requested to remain after College on the same day.
 Parents will be informed of this.
 It is not a legal requirement that parents give consent once they have been informed of the detention.
-These detentions last for 30 minutes. - 5) A Head of Department (HoD) Detention: Is set when students fail to attend a standard subject detention or for more serious lesson related incidents; parents should be contacted by telephone by the department concerned.
-These detentions last for one hour. - 6) A Pastoral Detention: Is set for a variety of offences usually connected with behaviour outside the classroom.
+These detentions last for 45 minutes. - 5) A Pastoral Detention: Is set for a variety of offences usually connected with behaviour outside the classroom.
 Pastoral detentions are administered/overseen by the Year Manager.
-This detention lasts for one hour. - 7) A Same-day Detention May be set as a consequence of a student walking out of a lesson without permission.
+This detention lasts for 45 minutes. - 6) A Same-day Detention May be set as a consequence of a student walking out of a lesson without permission.
 These will be communicated to home via the Pastoral Team and administered by SLT.
-This detention lasts for one hour.
-This may only alter in the case of such an occurrence happening close to the end of the College day. - 8) In Lesson Inclusion: If a student misbehaves in a subject lesson they may be withdrawn from future lessons in this subject and placed with faculty staff until their behaviour improves. - 9) SLT Detention: If a student does not attend a one hour sanction (HOD/Pastoral) detention, he/she will be referred to the Head of Department, Year Manager or Progress Leader, who will use their professional judgement to resolve the situation.
-Possible actions include resetting the detention, extending the period of detention to an SLT Detention, or issuing an Inclusion.
-These detentions are also used when one hour detentions are not modifying behaviour.
+This detention lasts for 45 minutes.
+This may only alter in the case of such an occurrence happening close to the end of the College day.

+- 7) In Lesson Inclusion: If a student misbehaves in a subject lesson they may be withdrawn from future lessons in this subject and placed with faculty staff until their behaviour improves. - 8) SLT Detention: If a student does not attend a 45minute sanction (HOD/Pastoral) detention, he/she will be referred to the Head of Department, Year Manager or Progress Leader, who will use their professional judgement to resolve the situation.
+Possible actions include resetting the detention, extending the period of detention to an SLT Detention which may well occur if the student has received reminders to attend to 45 minute detention, or issuing an Inclusion.
+These detentions are also used when 45 minute detentions are not modifying behaviour.
 These detentions last for 90 minutes.
 Students and parents are reminded about these detentions and when possible, students are collected by staff.
 Failure to attend an SLT Detention when in attendance to College results in an extended day Inclusion at the first available opportunity.
 Any students who fail to accompany staff who collect them for the SLT Detention receive 2 days extended inclusion as a sanction.